ahmedsalahacc/MachineLearning-algorithms-with-examples-/README.md

-# MachineLearningStanford-solutions
+# MachineLearning-algorithms-with-examples
-Implemented Machine Learning Algorithms in Matlab for the machine learning course on coursera.
-It aims to help students in the course complete their assignments, by getting help implementing the algorithms
+Implemented Machine Learning Algorithms in Matlab for the machine learning.

 ### Included Algorithms: